NicoBonanno/Stock_Prediction_ML_Project/README.md

 - Implement a Linear Regression model for price prediction
 - Implement an LSTM model for price prediction
 - Visualize actual vs. predicted prices
-- Calculate and display Mean Squared Error (MSE), Mean Absolute Error (MAE) and R-squared value for linear regression model evaluation
+- Calculate and display Mean Squared Error (MSE), Mean Absolute Error (MAE) and R-squared value for model evaluation
-- Use RSI, 30-day Moving Average and historical prices to help predict fucture prices in linear regression model
+- Use RSI, 30-day Moving Average and historical prices to help predict prices

 ## Installation